Menu

 PHYSICS COMMUNICATION AWARD

-This biennial award aims to recognise an excellent communicator who, through effective communication, is able to share the outcomes of their work to a broader audience, including the general public.
+This award aims to recognise an excellent communicator who, through effective communication, is able to share the outcomes of their work to a broader audience, including the general public.
 This outstanding communicator is someone who makes the public aware of the excitement and importance of physics.

 Eligibility requirements